 Is Tor even Legal?

-Even though you might see pretty scandalous headlines depicting how evil Tor is, in reality, it is just a technology that facilitates safe and anonymous browsing.
+Even though you might see pretty scandalous headlines depicting how evil it is, in reality, it is just a technology that facilitates safe and anonymous browsing.

 In fact, the Onion network is fully legal and can be pretty much used freely anywhere in the world.

-Not only that, you can even purchase explosives, stolen credit card numbers, social security number and god knows what else.
+Not only that, but you can also even purchase explosives, stolen credit card numbers, social security number, and god knows what else.
 [Source]

 This is exactly the reason why ISPs and government agencies closely monitor Tor traffic.
 If you’re even remotely considering browsing the dark web, I highly suggest you use a VPN.

-Even though combining Tor with VPN should be enough to keep you safe and anonymous online, there are few easy precautionary steps you can take to further strengthen your privacy.
+Even though combining Tor with VPNs should be enough to keep you safe and anonymous online, there are few easy precautionary steps you can take to strengthen your privacy further.

 Here are my top 5 tips to stay secure while browsing over Tor:

 - Don’t visit sketchy or suspicious sites.
-Usually, the sites look and feel is the biggest give away, so pay close attention.
+Usually, the site’s look and feel are the biggest giveaways, so pay close attention.

 - As a general rule of thumb, always check the URLs of the sites you’re visiting.
 Make sure the site you’re visiting is HTTPS encrypted.
 To verify, just look at the lock icon at the beginning of the URL.